esimov/caire/README.md

 | `sobel` | 10 | Sobel filter threshold |
 | `debug` | false | Use debugger |

-In case you wish to reduce the image size by a specific percentage, it can be used the `-perc` flag, which is a boolean flag, which means you only need to specify that you want to deal with percentages instead of concrete values.
+In case you wish to reduce the image size by a specific percentage, it can be used the `-perc` boolean flag, which means you need only to specify that you want to deal with percentages instead of concrete values.
+In this case the values provided for width and height will be expressed as percentage.
 Here is a sample command using `-perc`:

 ```bash
 caire -in input/source.jpg -out ./out.jpg -perc=1 -width 20 -height 20 -debug false